 Relevant solutions for commercial premises including SR2 Security Shutters with LockDown features, as offered through Charter Global’s premium association Obexion, are effective in mitigating risk of Bodily Force.
 For residential premises, solutions such as Security Blinds are an effective choice for mitigating entry through windows by restricting the view from outside and reinforcing the window aperture.

-Further considerations to be aware of when securing a property against bodily force is type of application.
-Whilst the watchful presence of a security guard would be appropriate for retail and commercial applications, there is argument against increasing an authoritative presence in schools or community centres as this can have an opposing effect on the trust the public has for their safety whilst on site.
+Further considerations to be aware of when securing a property against bodily force is the type of application.
+Whilst the watchful presence of a security guard would be appropriate for retail and commercial applications, there is an argument against increasing an authoritative presence in schools or community centres as this can have an opposing effect on the trust the public has for their safety whilst on site.

 The most important thing to remember when mitigating forced entry through bodily force is that the intruder will not typically persevere beyond a few minutes.
 Physical security solutions must delay their attempt long enough for either the emergency services to get there if the attempt has been identified, or for the intruder to move on following